bunnylushington/nitrogen-docker-example/README.md

 the sample-compose.yml file was not edited correctly.

-After a minute or so, you should be able to browse to `http://example.com`, see that you're redirected to `https://example.com` and your site.
+After a minute or so, you should be able to browse to `http://example.com`, and see that you're redirected to `https://example.com` and your site.

-**Let me reiterate: this is a proof of concept!
-Although DO droplets are usually configured with reasonable ipchains rules it is *your* responsibility to ensure that host security is adequate.**  I do not suggest that this is a production environment (at least as I'd describe one) but might be a good starting place towards building one.
+> **Let me reiterate: this is a proof of concept!
+Although DO
+> droplets are usually configured with reasonable ipchains rules it is
+> *your* responsibility to ensure that host security is adequate.**  I
+> do not suggest that this is a production environment (at least as
+> I'd describe one) but might be a good starting place towards
+> building one.

 [1]: I use DO to manage DNS for domains which are primarily deployed there.
 It works well, at least for mid-traffic applications.